LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 #.
 Which fields match up with which column names above?
 #.
 Why do some lines/rows (e.g. line 10) have more commas than others, if
    commas are supposed to separate columns?
 #.
-What role do the double-quotes play?
+What role do the double-quotes play in lines 10 and 79?

 The TechJobs Class
 -------------------